NeurodataWithoutBorders/nwbinspector/docs/best_practices/extensions.rst

 define the ``unit`` of measurement of a dataset or to store a short ``description`` of a group or dataset.
 For larger data, datasets should be used instead.

-In practice, the main difference is that in PyNWB and MatNWB all Attributes are read into memory when reading the NWB file.
+In practice, the main difference is that in PyNWB and MatNWB all attributes are read into memory when reading the NWB file.
 If you would like to allow users to read a file without reading all of these particular data values, use a Dataset.